 Yes.
 Please ask for a list of patients if desired.

 What is the fee for cosmetic consultations?

 Do you offer financing?

-Yes, once you have had your consultation, the patient coordinator will help you submit an application, which takes a very short time to complete.
+Yes, once you have had your consultation, a patient coordinator will help you submit an application, which takes a very short time to complete.
 You will receive an answer regarding approval very quickly.

 What is Plastic Surgery?

 Plastic surgery is named from the Greek word “plastikos” which means “to shape”, based on the surgeon re-shaping the form of the patient’s form through surgery.
 It has nothing to do with the types of materials used in the surgery itself.
 In surgery, many different materials may be utilized, depending on the desired results and the type of surgery.
 Frequently, the surgeon will make use of the patient’s own tissues, including tissues from another location of the body, or by reshaping the existing tissues to achieve a better appearance.
 Historically, many materials have been used in cosmetic and reconstructive surgery, including ivory, wood, and others.
 In modern times, hard silicone rubber is a popular material.
 This should not be confused with the gel silicone which has sparked so much controversy through its use as a filler for breast implants.

 Any time a cut or incision is made in the skin, there is a scar left behind as part of the normal healing process.
 Plastic and Reconstructive Surgeons have received special training and have extensive experience with minimizing the size of these scars, creating the least noticeable appearance of then, and locating them in the least conspicuous areas possible.
 Often the scars will become undetectable to all but the most careful examination over the course of time.
 In addition, scars may be hidden in the hair, along a wrinkle, in the mouth, etc. to minimize the visibility of the scar.
 Other times scars are more visible.
 The approximate placement and length of the incisions will be discussed before surgery.
 You can review patients photos with similar incisions.